btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/README.md

 ### Local BTCPay Development

-If you already have a developer environment setup you can start with the BTCPay specific [local development](../../LocalDev.md) documentation.
+If you already have a developer environment setup you can start with the BTCPay specific [Local Development](../../LocalDev.md) documentation.

 ### Local BTCPay Testing

-Once you have your development environment tools setup and your local BTCPay Server running in development, view the [Tester](../ContributeDev/ContributeDevTest.md) guides.
-This guide shows you how to use BTCPay in regtest mode for use in development and for users who want to test new features before they are released.
+Once you have your development environment tools setup and your local BTCPay Server running, view the [Local Testing](../ContributeDev/ContributeDevTest.md) guide.
+This shows you how to use BTCPay in regtest mode for use in development and for users who want to test new features before they are released.

 ## Requirements